 - Denied claims – they have been received by the adjudication system of the payer, and cannot be resubmitted because the payment determination has already been decided upon.
 A denied claim can, however, be appealed by the request of the payer to necessitate the proper modifications, additional required documents, etc.

-The processes necessary to effectively overturn the ruling of a rejection is different from that of a denial.
+The processes necessary to effectively overturn the ruling of rejection is different from that of denial.
 Understand how this would translate into losses?

 - Suffering the increased costs of appealing the denial.
 Also, reduced reimbursement from many players impacts income generation

-- Some Rejections that are not appealable will translate to loss of income for services provided
+- Some Rejections that are not appealable will translate to a loss of income for services provided

 How do I reduce my RCM losses?